 A whistle, mirror, and headlamp are the basic signalling devices that everyone should carry.
 You can signal SOS (Save Our Souls) with 3 blasts on your whistle.
 To signal distress with your mirror/headlamp, make 3 short flashes, 3 long flashes, then 3 short flashes.
 Use your mirror during the day and headlamp at night.
 You can purchase a signaling mirror, or use the sighting mirror on your compass (my preference so I don’t have to carry multiple items).

-- Recommended whistles: A high quality, pealess marine whistle like the Storm All Weather Safety Whistle, Ultimate Survival Technologies Jetscream Whistle, or Fox 40 Classic Whistle.
+- Recommended whistles: A high quality, pealess marine whistle like the Storm All Weather Safety Whistle (“the loudest whistle in the world”), Ultimate Survival Technologies Jetscream Floating Whistle (super small but 122 decibels), or Fox 40 Classic Whistle (affordable and effective, 115 decibels).

-If you can afford it, a Personal Locator Beacon (PLB) such as the Garmin inReach is an excellent tool that allows you to send messages with your location to check in with family or request assistance.
+If you can afford it, a Personal Locator Beacon (PLB) such as the Garmin inReach is an excellent tool that allows you to send messages with your location to check in with family or request assistance (monthly service plan is requried).
 Other options are cell phones and satellite phones but cell phones are not of much use once you’re out of range.

 7. Fire Making Kit